seanKenkeremath/lords-and-lads/README.md

 ### Uprising

-At the start of each game, there is an Uprising counter that begins as 0.
-A die or some other object may be used to represent this or it can be kept track of mentally by all players as a group.
+If there is at least one Lord and no active Uprising nail currently exists, Lads may call "Uprising" at the start of their turn before flipping the hammer.
+If they do, they place a single Uprising nail somewhere in the stump and hammer it to the same starting depth as all other nails.
+Uprising rules now apply to the duration of this turn.

-If the active player is a Lad, they may call "Uprising" before flipping their hammer.
-If they do, then the turn officially counts as an Uprising.
-The player must perform a double hammer flip followed by one strike without hesitation (note that they do not get two strikes like they normally would).
-If they hit their nail with that strike, then the Uprising was successful, and the Uprising counter is incremented by 1.
-If they drop the hammer, regrip the hammer, or miss their nail the Uprising counter is reset to 0, in which case they must drink and end their turn immediately, passing the hammer to the next player in turn order.
+As long as there is an active Uprising nail and the current player is a Lad, they may call "Uprising" before flipping their hammer.
+If they do, then the turn officially counts as an Uprising and Uprising rules apply for the rest of the turn.

+During an Uprising, the active player must perform a double hammer flip followed by one strike on the Uprising nail without hesitation (note that they do not get two strikes like they normally would).
+If this strikes completely hammers the Uprising nail into the stump, all Lords are immediately demoted to Lad and must begin a new starting nail.
+If the active player already has their starting nail hammered in (if the amount of Lords was previously the maximum) they then instantly ascend to Lord.
+The Uprising nail is no now longer active and a new one may be started by future Lads.
-The active player forfeits the ability to give out drinks during an Uprising.
-However, they still must drink if they miss, regrip, drop the hammer, or are penalized in some other way.

-If the Uprising counter reaches 3 all Lords must immediately drink.
-If the Uprising counter reaches 7 a Coup occurs all Lords are immediately demoted to Lads and must drive a new starting nail into the outer ring of the stump.
-When a Coup occurs the Uprising counter is reset to 0.

-If a player would normally become a Lord upon performing their Uprising strike, they do not become a Lord until any Uprising effects for this turn resolve.
-I.e., If the Uprising counter is at 6 and a player performs a successful Uprising but in the process also completely hammers their starting nail into the stump, all existing Lords would be demoted and then the active player would be promoted to Lord.
-A player may not give out drinks during an Uprising even if they become Lord.
+A Lad may call uprising and then perform a triple or even higher order flip in which case they may take multiple strikes to the Uprising nail or any other valid targets.
+However, the first strike must hit the center nail.
+The amount of strikes a player gets in this case is n - 1 (including the initial Uprising strike) where n is the number of flips.

+If a Lad hits the Uprising nail without performing the mandatory double flip, the Uprising nail is reset.

+If that player hits a nail during an Uprising, they may give out a drink to a Lord during the Drink phase.
+This is the only situation in which a Lad can give a Lord a drink without penalty.

+If a Lord strikes an Uprising nail they are instantly demoted to Lad unless that strike finishes the nail.
+In that case the Uprising is complete and all other Lords are demoted (they remain a Lord).